Tank cascade system: Hydrology and function

-The cascade network draws from or serves to a variety of reservoirs: pahala wewa (village tank), kulu wewa (forest tanks), pin wewa (temple tanks), olagam wewa (supplementary tanks), ilaha wewa (storage tanks), et al. Wewas are edged with earthen embankments (or bund) called wekandas with integrated water gates called kuto sorowwas, horowwas (sluice) or bisokotuwas (valve pit) that release water into the canal system.
+The cascade network draws from or serves to a variety of reservoirs: pahala wewa (village tank), kulu wewa (forest tanks), pin wewa (temple tanks), olagam wewa (supplementary tanks), ilaha wewa (storage tanks), et al. Tanks are edged with earthen embankments (or bund) called wekandas with integrated water gates called kuto sorowwas, horowwas (sluice) or bisokotuwas (valve pit) that release water into the canal system.
 The extent or expanse of water in the reservoir is called diyagiluma; the “dry lakebed” or “meadow” or parkland that the cascade potentially fills with water is wew pitiya.
 Village livestock congregate at the wew pitiya in the dry season.
 The upland stream channels are called diya para, the drainage channel exiting a village tank and paddy field is called kiwul ela.

-The upstream edge of the wewa is usually planted with a protective treeline called gasgommana and a reed bed for filtration, called perahana; the downstream edge is planted with biodiverse "interceptor" vegetation called kattakaduwa, intended as a bioremediation trap for salts and other contaminants.
+The upstream edge of the tank is usually planted with a protective treeline called gasgommana and a reed bed for filtration, called perahana; the downstream edge is planted with biodiverse "interceptor" vegetation called kattakaduwa, intended as a bioremediation trap for salts and other contaminants.
 The gosgommana may be planted with indigenous species including Bassia longifolia, Terminalia arjuna, Crateva adansonii and Diosoyros malabarica.
 Herbs and medicinal plants are grown in the upper thaulla area of the system, and vegetables are often grown on the mounded barriers that separate paddy fields.

 Some upstream elements of the system were designed to trap sediment that could eventually block the canals, while other upstream "forest tanks" serve as watering holes to keep wildlife out of the human water supply.
-Still other wewa elements are engineered to recharge the aquifer.
+Still other tank elements are engineered to recharge the aquifer.
 Studies of similar tank cascade systems in India found that they increase well recharge by 40 per cent and decrease surface runoff by 75 per cent.

 The cascade network can be understood as an integrated, human-managed ecosystem "where water and land resources are organized within the micro-catchments of the dry zone landscape, providing basic needs to human, floral and faunal communities through water, soil, air and vegetation."